elastic/kibana/docs/development/core/server/kibana-plugin-server.routeconfigoptions.tags.md

 ## RouteConfigOptions.tags property

-Additional meta-data information to attach to the route.
+Additional metadata tag strings to attach to the route.

 <b>Signature:</b>